 1. What is E-waste?

-Each stakeholder has a separate responsibility as per the E-Waste (Management) Rules 2016, the manufacture, the bulk consumer / Consumer, recycler etc. Now, that Bulk Consumers are enterprise or house of business which uses electronics in bulk for their course of business and hence is also under the rules to ensure compliance, till date for individual consumers there is no such compliance but as a key stakeholder, an individual should support the entire eco-system to ensure the protection of the environment.
-And is always recommended to encourage groups, children, family, friends etc not to dispose of e-waste in landfills or hand-over to scrap dealers or unauthorised vendors.
-4. Why is it important to handle e-waste correctly
+Each stakeholder has a separate responsibility as per the E-Waste (Management) Rules 2016, including the manufacturer, the bulk consumer / Consumer, the recycler etc. Bulk Consumers are enterprises or businesses which use electronics in bulk in the course of conducting their business.
+To date, there is no compliance required on the part of individual consumers.
+Still, as a critical stakeholder, an individual should support the entire e-waste management ecosystem to ensure the protection of the environment.
+We would also encourage groups, children, family, friends etc., not to dispose of e-waste in landfills or hand over e-waste to scrap dealers or unauthorised vendors.

-E-Waste can pose serious health concerns if not handled properly, metals used in an electronic or electrical product contains hazardous elements like mercury, lead, cobalt etc. If these materials come in contact with your health, in any form through air or water, can be life-threatening.
-And it is mandatory for all of us to hand over or dispose of e-waste through authorised recyclers or management companies only.
-5. Where are the collection centres located to drop the e-waste
+E-Waste can pose serious health concerns if not handled properly.
+Materials in an electronic or electrical product contain hazardous elements like mercury, lead, cobalt etc. If these materials come in contact with you in any form, like air or water, they can be life-threatening.
+We must only hand over or dispose of e-waste through authorised recyclers or e-waste management companies